jondavidjohn/bubblechart/README.md

-# Bubblechart
+# BubbleChart

 [![Build Status](https://travis-ci.org/jondavidjohn/bubblechart.png?branch=master,develop)](https://travis-ci.org/jondavidjohn/bubblechart)

-Bubblechart is a JavaScript module for the comparative visualization of two dimensional data in Bubble Chart.
+BubbleChart is a JavaScript module for the comparative visualization of two dimensional data in bubble chart.

 ### Why write it in Coffeescript?